 Idea #4: Digital Product Sales

-If you want to make a business out of your online community, digital products are another popular way to monetize a Facebook group.
+If you want to make a business out of your community, digital products are another popular way to monetize a Facebook group.
 These can include ebooks, self-study courses, webinars, templates, or any other digital product that is related to your group’s niche or interests.

 The advantage of digital products is that they can be created once and sold repeatedly, making them a scalable and semi-passive source of income.
 This monetization strategy requires some technical skill to deliver.
 Though you can promote the product(s) in your group, you’ll need a sales page on your website and automation for delivery to make the process as seamless as possible for you and your consumers.